 Catching up with Trek Thunder Kelly…

-The last I saw you was at a Haitian voodoo ceremony.
-How was the rest of your round-the-world trip?
+I last saw you at a Haitian voodoo ceremony.
+How was the rest of your round-the-world adventure?

 It was great.
 I was actually on the road for over 3 and a half years.
 When we met, I was at the end of my first year.
 I had a stranger choose 12 countries, then I sold everything I owned and spent a month in each country the stranger chose.
 The order I visited: Bhutan, Papua New Guinea, Australia, Cambodia, Namibia, Mauritania, Germany, Finland, Brazil, Ecuador, El Salvador, and Haiti.